 Sarvos is also a highly cosmopolitan city - it is common to hear a half-dozen tongues being spoken in the markets and bazaars.
 Captains from across the known world come to trade with the Empire here - there are docks and quays all around the circumference of the island.
 It is also a popular stopping-off point for ships that have travelled from the central Empire before they embark on journeys to more distant lands.

 A prominent seat of learning, Diora University has long supplemented the fees paid by students by researching obscure topics for money.
-Following the Grendel invasion, an subsequent liberation, the University apparently encountered financial difficulties.
-These monetary concerns are now resolved thanks to generous donations from citizens of the League and Highguard uring the Autumn Equinox 382YE, which has seen a degree of renovation an expansion of the university.
+Following the Grendel invasion, and subsequent liberation, the University apparently encountered financial difficulties.
+These monetary concerns are now resolved thanks to generous donations from citizens of the League and Highguard during the Autumn Equinox 382YE, which has seen a degree of renovation and expansion of the university.

 The old buildings have now been joined by the Lorenzo "La Volpe" School of Architecture, opened by the master architect himself in a grand ceremony during which he received an honorary degree.
 He is expected to give regular lectures and his support has already brought a great deal of attention to the new school.
-Significant donations also came from Highguard - Dagon of the Shattered Tower, Aziel of Cantiarchs Hold, the Virtues of Autumn Coven, and Hepsitar of Rumahs Redoubt all made considerable contributions.
+Significant donations also came from Highguard - Dagon of the Shattered Tower, Asael of Cantiarch's Hold, the Virtues of Autumn Coven, and Hepzibah of Reumah's Redoubt all made considerable contributions.
 As a consequence, the main historical library has been renamed the Shattered Tower Reliquary, while major renovations to the faculty for theology and metaphysics have seen the wing that houses the main lecture halls for religious studies renamed Permion's Thoughts.

 The Colossus of Sarvos

 A wonder of the modern world the Colossus of Sarvos is the first sight of the Jewelled City seen by ships approaching from the Bay of Catazar.
 The statue itself is some seventy-five feet of stone on a granite plinth twenty-five feet high.
 It is placed on a small island at the mouth of the main harbour, and maintained by a small group of dedicated stonemasons.
-Since the Spring Equinox 382YE, the statue has borne the distinctive countenance of Empress Giselle, but that enchantment faded after a year.
+For a brief while the the statue bore the distinctive countenance of Empress Giselle, but that enchantment faded after a year.

 The plinth that supports the immense statue bears inscriptions commemorating the liberation of Sarvos from the Grendel in Summer 380YE.
 Significant space has been dedicated to honouring those who fell during the fighting to defend, and later recapture, the city.